-The pain in your back and leg will probably improve of its own accord, but it may take several weeks.
+The pain in your neck and arm will probably improve of its own accord, but it may take several weeks.

 The best way to promote this improvement is to take into account the following measures:

 - X Take up your daily activities again as soon as possible.
 Take note of any (pain) signals from your body and moderate your activities if necessary.
-No particular posture or activity is really forbidden, but avoid activities that subsequently increase the pain for several hours. - Our experience has shown that walking and regularly changing your posture usually tend to relieve the pain.
-Heat can also offer relief.
-Sitting for long periods and bending over will tend to increase the pain. - In the event of severe pain it is advisable to briefly lie on your back with your hips and knees bent at a 90 degree angle.
-Staying in bed for a long time is not good for your back.
+No particular posture or activity is really forbidden, but avoid activities that subsequently increase the pain for several hours. - X Our experience has shown that walking and regularly changing your posture usually tend to relieve the pain.
+Warmth can also offer relief.
+Looking up for long periods and working in the same posture for a long time with your head bent forward will tend to increase the pain.

 - If you need medication an anti-inflammatory may be useful during the initial stages of the pain.
-If necessary you could take paracetamol (1 gram maximum four times a day) and/or tramadol as an additional painkiller.
+If necessary you could take paracetamol (1 gram maximum four times a day) and/ or tramadol as an additional painkiller.
 Always consult a doctor before taking medication.
 Painkillers are meant to help you carry out your daily activities more easily, but it is important to take the correct dose.
-You are not meant to overexert yourself by taking painkillers. - X Avoid using a corset. - X Return to work as soon as possible. - X Research has shown that other aspects of your life may have an impact on the pain.
+You are not meant to overexert yourself by taking painkillers. - X Avoid using a neck brace. - X Return to work as soon as possible. - X Research has shown that other aspects of your life may have an impact on the pain.
 For example, emotions such as despondency and/or excessive anxiety when carrying out activities or movements may have an adverse effect on your recovery.
 Consult your GP if you have symptoms of this kind.